Mira-Philippo/web-markup/requirments.md

 ✓ Uses img element with an image.  //Many images are used ✓ Uses an unordered list  //Used in the navbar

 Grading group 2: Advanced HTML = 20 points?
-I think i got everything but i did half-ass some.
+I think i got everything Excellent
-Excellent
 ✓ Uses type attribute with value "text/css" for the stylesheet.  //In head ✓ Uses favicon.  //In Head